IBM-Cloud/terraform-provider-ibm/website/docs/r/sm_service_credentials_secret.html.markdown

 Nested scheme for **source_service**:
     * `instance` - (Optional, List) The source service instance identifier.
       Nested scheme for **instance**:
           * `crn` - (Optional, String) A CRN that uniquely identifies a service credentials source.
-    * `parameters` - (Optional, List) Configuration options represented as key-value pairs.
-Service-defined options are used in the generation of credentials for some services.
-For example, Cloud Object Storage accepts the optional boolean parameter HMAC for creating specific kind of credentials.
     * `role` - (Optional, List) The service-specific custom role object, CRN role is accepted.
 Refer to the service’s documentation for supported roles.
       Nested scheme for **role**:
           * `crn` - (Optional, String) The service role CRN.
-    * `iam` - (Optional, List) The source service IAM data is returned in case IAM credentials where created for this secret.
-      Nested scheme for **iam**:
-        * `apikey` - (Optional, String) The IAM apikey metadata for the IAM credentials that were generated.
-        * `role` - (Optional, String) The IAM role for the generate service credentials.
-        * `serviceid` - (Optional, String) The IAM serviceid for the generated service credentials.
-    * `resource_key` - (Optional, List) The source service resource key data of the generated service credentials.
-      Nested scheme for **resource_key**:
-        * `crn` - (Optional, String) The resource key CRN of the generated service credentials.
-        * `name` - (Optional, String) The resource key name of the generated service credentials.
+    * `parameters` - (Optional, List) Configuration options represented as key-value pairs.
+Service-defined options are used in the generation of credentials for some services.
+For example, Cloud Object Storage accepts the optional boolean parameter HMAC for creating specific kind of credentials.
 * `ttl` - (Required, String) The time-to-live (TTL) or lease duration to assign to generated credentials.
-The TTL defines for how long each generated API key remains valid.
-The value should be an integer that specifies the number of seconds.
-Minimum duration is 60 seconds.
+The TTL defines for how long generated credentials remain valid.
+The value should be a string that specifies the number of seconds.
+Minimum duration is 86400 (1 day).
 Maximum is 7776000 seconds (90 days).
   * Constraints: The maximum length is `7` characters.
 The minimum length is `2` characters.

 ## Attribute Reference